ncabatoff/process-exporter/README.md

 *swapped*: Field VmSwap from /proc/[pid]/status, translated from KB to bytes.

+If gathering smaps file is enabled, two additional values for `memtype` are added:

+*proportionalResident*: Sum of "Pss" fields from /proc/[pid]/smaps, whose doc says:

+> The "proportional set size" (PSS) of a process is the count of pages it has
+> in memory, where each page is divided by the number of processes sharing it.

+*proportionalSwapped*: Sum of "SwapPss" fields from /proc/[pid]/smaps

 ### open_filedesc gauge

 Number of file descriptors, based on counting how many entries are in the directory